Aba I: 544 Synod

 Aba's tenure as catholicos followed a 15-year period of schism within the church, during which remote areas had elected their own rival bishops.
 Aba was able to resolve this schism, visiting the disputed areas and negotiating agreements to reunite the church.
 In 544, he convened a synod to ratify these agreements; the synod agreed that the metropolitans of those regions under the See of Seleucia-Ctesiphon would, in the future, elect catholicoi at formal meetings.
 This agreement was, however, substantially subverted in later years, not least when the Persian ruler Khosrau I influenced the selection of Joseph, Aba's successor as catholicos.

 The acts of the synod also documented an "orthodoxy of faith", written by Aba himself.
 Some of its prescriptions indicate the particularly Persian character of the church in the East, including a set of marriage rules prohibiting unions between close kin, apparently formulated in deliberate response to Zoroastrian practice.

 In 549, Aba established a diocese for the Hephthalite Huns.

 Tensions between the Empires

 Tensions between the Persian and Byzantine empires ran high during Mar Aba's lifetime, and, after the outbreak of the Lazic War in 541, persecution of Christians in Persia became more common.
-Zoroastrians hostile to Aba as an apostate pressured Khosrau to act against him, and, as punishment for proselytizing among the Zoroastrians, Aba was placed under house arrest and eventually exiled to Adurbadagan (Azarbaijan).
+Zoroastrians hostile to Aba as an apostate pressured Khosrau to act against him, and, as punishment for proselytizing among the Zoroastrians, Aba was placed under house arrest and eventually exiled to Adurbadagan (Azerbaijan).
 He was allowed to return to the See after seven years and continued as Catholicos until 552, when he died – in some accounts, as a result of torture and exposure inflicted during his imprisonment.